RedNate22/vscode-ayu-dark-hc/README.md

 > This project is not maintained by the original Ayu theme author [Ayu theme](https://github.com/dempfi/ayu).
 Please report issues related to this version here only if they concern this fork specifically.

-> Additionally, this fork exists for my own personal customisation and preference; unrelated feedback or requests may be disregarded.
+Additionally, this fork exists for my own personal customisation and preference; unrelated feedback or requests may be disregarded, however, if you have any issues related specifically to this fork, I will happily take issue reports / pull requests.

 ## Install

-This project is currently under development.
-I may publish it on the marketplace in future.
+This project is not currently on the marketplace.
+To install:

+1. Download the repository (zip or clone)
+2. Open the terminal and run `vsce package`
+3. Go to "Extensions" tab, and select "Install from VSIX"
+4. Select the newly created package (located in the code directory)

 ## Screenshots